elastic/integrations/docs/developer_workflow_bug_fix_older_package_version.md

 a bug in the EC2 dashboard that needs to be fixed with Kibana version 7.x.
 So instead of adding a new AWS package version 1.23.5, we need to fix it between 1.19.5 and 1.20.0.

-Here there wil be detailed the steps to follow to release a fix for a given package version:
+Follow these detailed steps to release a fix for a given package version:

 1. **Find git commit (package version) that needs to be fixed**